 Planting a bare root Perennial plant

 Are you interested in planting some bare root perennial plants?
 Or do you even know what a bare root perennial plant is?
 A bare root perennial is a perennial plant that has been grown in the ground and not a pot - and is dug up the day of shipment.
-Usually their roots are placed in a burlap bag that keeps them fairly moist for transport.
+Usually, their roots are placed in a burlap bag that keeps them reasonably moist for transport.
 But do you know how to plant them?
 Here are some simple instructions on planting them.
 Spacing needs to be 12" to 4 feet

-1. Selecting the area- Determine where your flower bed, hedge, small natural area is going to be is the first question.
+1. Selecting the area- Determine where your flower bed, hedge, a small natural area is going to be is the first question.
 Once this has been determined, you should note where you want plants and the necessary qualities.
 Some of the qualities that should be noted are sunlight, water levels, ph levels, and the type of soil there.

 3. Shopping - The third thing to do is to shop around for the best plant you can find.
 If you don't, you may be wasting your money, so spend some time shopping around for the best value.

 4. Checking the Plant - As soon as you get your plant, check it over.
 The plant may have signs that it is unhealthy.
-Signs may include insect infestation, dead limbs, large amounts of yellowing leaves, and breaks in the plant.
+Symptoms may include insect infestation, dead limbs, large amounts of yellowing leaves, and breaks in the plant.

 6. Watch your plant grow and thrive in its new home.
 (Don't forget to water regularly)

-By following these few simple steps you can have great perennials to enjoy year after year in no time.
+By following these few simple steps, you can have great perennials to enjoy year after year in no time.

 Planting bare root ground cover

 Does your yard or flowerbed need some ground cover?
 Or are you planning a new flower bed that will make use of groundcovers great ability to spread?
 Either way, have you considered using a bare root ground cover?
-A bare root ground cover is a ground cover plant, and is a plant that was grown in a field instead of in a flower bed.
+A bare root ground cover is a ground cover plant and is a plant that was grown in a field instead of in a flower bed.
 These plants are dug up right before they are sent to your house.
-The roots are generally wrapped in a burlap sack to help retain moisture.
+The roots are wrapped in a burlap sack to help retain moisture.
 Do you know how to plant these kinds of plants?
 Here are some simple instructions.